 Chaired by paediatrician Dr Owen Sinclair and Cathy O’Malley from Nelson Marlborough, its members represent a range of health leaders with experience in immunisation, midwifery, nursing, pharmacy and general practice.

 The taskforce has identified childhood immunisations as its biggest priority.

-The taskforce is gathering information from existing research, past experience and current data to inform a report which will be presented to the Te Whatu Ora Board before the end of the year.
-The report will recommend actionable changes the health system can make to help lift and sustain vaccination rates.
+The taskforce has gathered information from existing research, past experience and current data to inform its report.
+The report recommend actionable changes the health system can lift and sustain vaccination rates.

 Taskforce members include:

 Regional Health Districts

 - Cathy O’Malley, Co-Chair (National Chair, NIP Immunisation Leads & Covid SROs, Southern)

 - Dr Debbie Holdsworth (National Chair, GMs Planning & Funding, Northern)